This assessment is in 2 parts.

 Start planning your search by:

-You may need to alter your search terms if you don't find what you need.
+You may need to do multiple smaller searches to find all you need.

 Now use Boolean operators to connect your search terms.

 Use OR to combine all the terms for the same concept: mental health OR wellbeing